Short branch cut approximation in $2$D Hydrodynamics with Free Surface: Conclusion and Discussion

 \section{Conclusion and Discussion}

 The main result of this paper is the development of the short branch cut approximation both for the decaying BC \e{RVdecayingBC} and the periodic BC \e{RVperiodicBC} for free surface hydrodynamics.
 These equations in the moving complex frame are reduced to the fully integrable complex Hopf equation \e{Hopfcompl} for the complex velocity $V(w,t)$ and the transport equation \e{ztauchigeneral} for the conformal map $z(w,t)$.
 These equations admit the infinite set of solutions easily constructed by the method of characteristics.
 Examples of such solutions are provided in Sections \ref{sec:narrowbranchcut} and \ref{sec:narrowbranchcutperiodic}.
 Section \ref{sec:numericalcomparison} demonstrated the excellent agreement between the analytical solutions of the short branch cut approximation and the full numerical solution of Eqs. \e{Reqn4}-\e{Veqn4} and \e{RVperiodicBC}.
+Examples of jets and overturning waves are shown in these solutions.

 The results of Section \ref{sec:numericalcomparison} appears quite striking because the analytical solutions of the short branch cut approximation agree with relatively good precision in several percents with the solutions of Eqs. \e{Reqn4}-\e{Veqn4} even when the parameter $\epsilon$ introduced in Eq.~\e{narrowbranchcut1} is not small while the derivation of Sections \ref{sec:narrowbranchcut} and \ref{sec:narrowbranchcutperiodic} guarantees the applicability of the short branch approximation only for $\epsilon\ll 1$.
 For future work we plan to analyze that efficiency of the short branch cut approximation for $\epsilon \gtrsim 1$ by addressing the corrections beyond that approximation outlined in Eqs. \e{VcRc1} and \e{UBnarrow}.